 AUTHORITY NOTE: Promulgated in accordance with R.S.
 30:4 et seq., 30:22 et seq., and 30:1101 et seq.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:75 (January 2021).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Injection and Mining Division, LR 46: Department of Natural Resources - Office of Conservation.

-§3629.
+§629.
 Reporting

-A. Reporting Requirements

-1. The owner or operator must provide, at a minimum, the following reports to the commissioner, and the USEPA as specified in §3629.A.3, for each permitted Class VI well:
+A. Reporting Requirements.
+The owner or operator must provide, at a minimum, the following reports to the commissioner-and the USEPA as specified in §629.A.5-for each permitted Class VI well:

-a. quarterly reports containing:
+1. Semi-annual reports containing:

-i. any changes to the physical, chemical, and other relevant characteristics of the carbon dioxide stream from the proposed operating data;
+a. any changes to the physical, chemical, and other relevant characteristics of the carbon dioxide stream from the proposed operating data;

-ii. monthly average, maximum, and minimum values for injection pressure, flow rate and volume, and annular pressure;
+b. monthly average, maximum, and minimum values for injection pressure, flow rate and volume, and annular pressure;

-iii. a description of any event that exceeds operating parameters for annulus pressure or injection pressure specified in the permit;
+c. a description of any event that exceeds operating parameters for annulus pressure or injection pressure specified in the permit;

-iv. a description of any event which triggers a shut-off device required by §3621 and the response taken;
+d. a description of any event which triggers a shut-off device required by §621 and the response taken;

-v. the monthly volume and/or mass of the carbon dioxide stream injected over the reporting period and the volume injected cumulatively over the life of the project;
+e. the monthly volume and/or mass of the carbon dioxide stream injected over the reporting period and the volume injected cumulatively over the life of the project;

-vi. monthly annulus fluid volumes gained or lost; and
+f. monthly annulus fluid volume added;

-vii. the results of monitoring prescribed under \$3625.
+g. the results of monitoring prescribed under §625; and